PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 ### There's More

+Let's find out some more ways to automatically manage the content of the `package.json` file via the `npm` command.

 #### Reinitializing

 Sometimes additional meta data can be available after we've created a module.
 A typical scenario can arise when we initialize our module as a git repository and add a remote endpoint after creating the module.

 > ##### Git and GitHub  ![](../info.png)
 >
-> If we've not heard or used the `git` tool and GitHub before,
+> If we've not used the `git` tool and GitHub before,
-> refer to <http://help.github.com> to get started.
+> we can refer to <http://help.github.com> to get started.
 >
 > If we don't have a GitHub account we can head to <http://github.com> to get a free account.